rdmorganiser/rdmo-docs/docs/configuration/themes.rst

 Introduction
 ````````````

-RDMO is based on Django, which allows a high level of customization by modifying the Django *templates* as well as the *static assets* (CSS file, images, etc.).
+RDMO is based on Django, which allows a high level of customization by modifying the Django *templates* as well as the *static assets* (CSS files, images, etc.).
 There is a powerful method by which the set of files getting imported can be changed.
 If you create a ``theme`` folder in your ``rdmo-app`` directory the framework will use the files in this folder and not their counterparts from the RDMO installation.
 By doing this you can override any template or static file you desire as long as you get the folder structure right.
 There are two ways to create a theme.

 Create manually
 ```````````````